Bored Pile Foundation Techniques and Benefits

 - Large excavations and subsequent backfill are minimized.

-- Absence of vibration will not disturb adjacent piles or structures.
+- Vibration is relatively low, reducing disturbance of adjacent piles or structures.

-- Extremely high capacity caissons can be obtained by expanding the base of the shaft up to three times the shaft diameter, thus eliminating construction of caps over multiple pile groups.
+- High-capacity caissons can be constructed by expanding the base of the pile shaft up to three times the shaft diameter, thus eliminating the need for caps over groups of multiple piles.

 - For many design situations, bored piles offer higher capacities with potentially better economics than driven piles.